AlphaWeb1/Database-Duplicate-Detection/README.md

-# Java-Repository
+# Duplicate Detection Sstem
-This repository is the back storage to my Java software projects As you can download and inspect through the source code.
+This project is based on detecting duplicated records in a databasetable.
+Developed as a school certificate conclusion project towards the presentation study of data duplicate detection.